ffirg/workshop_checks/README.md

 Use this to run some simple sanity checks against the provisioned labs.

-*IT CURRENTLY ONLY SUPPORTS THE RHEL WORKSHOP TYPE*
+*IT CURRENTLY ONLY SUPPORTS THE RHEL or NETWORKING (multi vendor) WORKSHOP TYPE*

 This will do things like ssh to the control nodes, check the Tower API for various settings.